 employed by companies to orient their products correctly.

 While the traditional use of the WMM is for navigation, it is now acquiring new utilities in consumer electronic devices with built-in digital compasses.
 Many of the new generations of smart phones and digital cameras take advantage of the WMM to estimate bearing.
 The availability of low-cost, small, and energy efficient electronic compasses allow for magnetic direction in portable electronics to be common place.
-This new user group will significantly increase the demand for WMM models in the near future.
+NOAA is providing support to application development engineers to port WMM to their devices.
+For example, WMM comes pre-installed in Android and iOS devices, thereby bringing its use to more than a billion devices around the world.
 NGDC has developed an application called CrowdMag that allows users to collect their own magnetic field data using the magnetometers in their phone.
 This app sends data anonymously back to NOAA so it can be used to help validate and expand future magnetic models.

 Airborne and marine magnetic surveys are used by oil and mineral exploration companies to